MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-click-between-frames-mod-download-install.md

 3. Search for the Click Between Frames mod and install it.
 4. Restart Geometry Dash.

+If you need help with the first step, [follow this guide to download and install Geode](/posts/geometry-dash-geode-how-to-download-and-install/).

 # How to use the Geometry Dash Click Between Frames mod